11 Fiscal Policy and Public Finances

 where \(D\) is debt, \(Y\) is nominal GDP, \(r\) is the average interest rate paid on government debt, and \(g\) is the nominal GDP growth rate.
 The primary deficit is government spending minus revenue, excluding interest payments.

 The first term, \((r - g)(D/Y)\), is the interest-growth differential.
-When the interest rate on debt exceeds the growth rate of the economy, the debt ratio rises automatically — the government is paying more in interest than the economy is growing, so debt compounds faster than income.
+When the interest rate on debt exceeds the growth rate of the economy, the debt ratio rises automatically — the government is paying more in interest than the economy is growing.
 When \(g > r\), the opposite holds: the economy “grows out of” its debt.
 For most of the post-2008 period, low interest rates meant \(r < g\), which helped contain the debt ratio despite large deficits.
 As rates rose in 2022–23, this dynamic reversed.

-The second term is the primary deficit.
-This is what the government directly controls through its spending and tax decisions.
-Running a primary surplus (revenue exceeding non-interest spending) pushes the debt ratio down; running a primary deficit pushes it up.
+The second term is the primary deficit — what the government directly controls through spending and tax decisions.
+Running a primary surplus pushes the debt ratio down; running a primary deficit pushes it up.

 This identity is fundamental.
 Every fiscal sustainability analysis — whether by the OBR, the IMF, or the European Commission — ultimately reduces to asking whether a government can plausibly generate primary surpluses large enough to offset an unfavourable interest-growth differential.